Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 Scuba diving in Galapagos is an unforgettable experience that belongs on every scuba diver's bucket list.
 Both above and below the waves, nature enthusiasts will spot rare endemic species such as the marine iguana, Galapagos giant tortoise, blue-footed booby, and a wide variety of large pelagics that pass through the area in huge numbers.
 The region that inspired Darwin's The Origin of Species belongs to a National Park and Marine Reserve, designated a UNESCO World Heritage Site.

-A marine iguana swims underwater in the Galapagos
+Best scuba diving in the world - a marine iguana swims underwater in the Galapagos

 Two dive areas in the Galapagos really stand out for the Bluewater Team as first-class.
 Firstly, around Wolf and Darwin Islands, you can dive with the world-famous schools of scalloped hammerheads, alongside Galapagos and silky sharks, turtles, mantas, and regular appearances from whale sharks.
-In contrast, at Punta Vicente Roca, arguably the best cold-water dive site in the world, watch the mysterious Mola mola visiting cleaning stations amongst a variety of smaller fauna such as the red-lipped batfish, frogfishes, barracuda, seahorses, and large schools of salemas, which offer unique opportunities for underwater photographers.
+In contrast, at Punta Vicente Roca, arguably the best cold-water dive site in the world, watch the mysterious Mola molavisiting cleaning stations amongst a variety of smaller fauna such as the red-lipped batfish, frogfishes, barracuda, seahorses, and large schools of salemas, which offer unique opportunities for underwater photographers.

-Diving Season: Diving is year-round, however, the season is split between the warmer manta season (December - May) and cooler whale shark season (June - November).
+Diving Season: Diving is year-round; however, the season is split between the warmer manta season (December - May) and cooler whale shark season (June - November).

 Skill Level: Advanced.
 Diving the Galapagos is for advanced divers and those with a tolerance for cold water (a 5 or 7mm wetsuit is essential).
 There are often currents, down-currents, thermoclines, and choppy surface conditions, and negative descents are commonplace.